silverapp/silver/README.rst

     )

-TODO: Describe usage or point to docs.
-Also describe available settings and templatetags.

 Contribute
 ----------

-Development of gitfs happens at http://github.com/PressLabs/silver.
+Development of silver happens at http://github.com/PressLabs/silver.

 Issues are tracked at http://github.com/PressLabs/silver/issues.

-Python package can be found at https://pypi.python.org/pypi/django-silver/.
+The Python package can be found at https://pypi.python.org/pypi/django-silver/.

 You are highly encouraged to contribute with code, tests, documentation or just sharing experience.